AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ### Absolute Deviation

-The absolute deviation is the sum of differences between the mean and each and every given value of the dataset divided by total observations.
+The absolute deviation is the sum of differences between the average and each and every given value of the dataset divided by total observations.
 The math is pretty much straightforward.

 $$
 D = \frac{\sum_{i=1}^n(x_i - A)}{n}
 $$

-However, there is a technical problem with this formula, it only would work if our distribution doesn't have the negative values like so.
+However, there is a technical problem with this formula, it would only work if our distribution doesn't have the negative values like so.

 ![Absolute Deviation of a certain value](/img/img17.png)

-Otherwise, just like with the weather example where the negative and positive values cancels eachother, it would be rather meaningless to have 0 deviation at actual 10 &deg;C range, so for this reason the formula is modified to use modules like so
+Otherwise, just like with the weather example where the negative and positive values cancels eachother out, it would be rather meaningless to have 0 deviation at actual 10 &deg;C range, so for this reason the formula has been modified to use modules like so

 $$
 D = \frac{\sum_{i=1}^n|x_i - A|}{n}